Porthcawl School Uniform

 On health and safety grounds we do not allow pupils to wear any jewellery in our school.
 The exception to this rule is a wrist watch.
 We ask the pupils children to remove these objects during PE and games, to prevent them from causing injury.
 If pupils have piercings over the Summer holidays, they will have to remove these before returning to school in September.

-No make-up should be worn to school and this includes nail varnish.
+No make-up should be worn to school and this includes nail varnish and false nails etc.

 Extreme Haircuts and Colours